 Backsiphonage occurs when there is a sudden reduction of pressure in the public drinking water system, such as during fire fighting or when a water main breaks.
-These instances can create a suction effect, drawing potential contaminates into the system.
+These instances can create a suction effect, drawing potential contaminants into the system.

 Backpressure occurs when any water system connected to the public drinking water supply becomes greater than the supply pressure.
-Backpressure typically occurs in areas that contain boilers, "booster" pumped systems, and re-circulating systems such as pools, spas, water features or fountains.
-When conditions create a greater pressure than the drinking water supply pressure, water flow will be reversed and potential contaminants from these uses can enter the public drinking water system.
+Backpressure typically occurs in areas that contain boilers, booster pumped systems, and re-circulating systems such as pools, spas, water features or fountains.
+When conditions create a greater pressure than the drinking water supply pressure, water flow will be reversed and potential contaminants from these uses can enter the public drinking water system if a backflow device is not installed to prevent it.